Jorge Carreon Jorge Carreon

 Main Aims

-• Accurately form and use comparative and superlative adjectives in sentences.
+• Accurately use comparative and superlative adjectives to make personal comparisons

 Subsidiary Aims